 - Quantitative Political Analysis (Govt 10) | Prof. Nyhan

 Chances are, you'll probably take one of the "10s" while you're here.
-These are basically statistics courses for different majors (and depending on your major many of them are interchangable, although that's not usually reccomended).
+These are basically statistics courses for different majors (and depending on your major many of them are interchangeable, although that's not usually recommended).
 While I'm pretty set on being an econ major, I found the course description for Govt 10 to be more interesting than Econ 10.
 Professor Nyhan was really excited about the course material, and also talked a lot about his personal research (he researched "fake news" before it was cool).
 The special thing about Nyhan's class was that it was also very interactive and he encouraged a lot of discussion in a class that's traditionally lecture-based.

 - The Supreme Court (Writing 5) | Prof. Kalish